Giada Greggi: Club career

-Giada Greggi began her career with RES Roma, making her Serie A debut with the club in the 2014-2015 season when Greggi was fourteen years old.
+Greggi began her career with RES Roma, making her Serie A debut with the club in the 2014-2015 season when Greggi was fourteen years old.
 Greggi alternated between appearances for the senior and Primavera RES Roma sides, winning three consecutive Primavera league titles with the club at youth level.
 RES Roma then sold their right to participate in Serie A to newly-formed club A.S.
 Roma in 2018, and transferred Greggi's playing rights to her new club.

 Greggi played nearly all games in all competitions during her first season playing for A.S.
 Roma in the 2018-19 season.
 Her performances led to her winning Tuttosport's Italian Young Player of the Year award in women's football, the following winter of 2019.
 Despite the fact that Greggi saw less playing time for A.S.
 Roma in her second season with the club, she was called up to senior international duty by Italy coach Milena Bertolini.
 In Greggi's third season with A.S.
 Roma, she suffered an early-season setback through a cruciate ligament injury on 5 October 2020.

 The long-term injury kept Greggi out of action for most of the 2020-21 season.
 The Italian midfielder would return to Roma's starting lineup in the very last matchday against Napoli on 22 May 2021.
 Just over one week later, Greggi then made an appearance off the substitutes bench in Roma's Coppa Italia final victory over AC Milan.
 Greggi secured her first senior winner's medal with her hometown club after the Coppa Italia victory.